Monad: Sequencing Dependent Computations

 flatMap2

-The problem: You need to fetch data from two sources and then perform an effectful validation that might fail.
+The problem.
+Fetch two pieces of data from independent sources, then perform a validation that might fail.

 record User(int id, String name) {}